CV

 Research Interests

-Probing black hole properties and binary star evolution using gravitational-wave and multimessenger data.
+Probing black hole properties and binary star evolution using gravitational-wave data, with an emphasis on both data-driven and simulation-based methods.

 Education